aave/protocol-v2/README.md

 In `markets/aave-pro/commons.ts` make following changes:

-- Configure `ProviderRegistryOwner`
+- Configure `ProviderRegistryOwner` and `ReserveFactorTreasuryAddress`

   Set owner to your deployer address with kovan funds.

+  Set `ReserveFactorTreasuryAddress` to your team's wallet

   **Notet:** Script uses first address generated, from `MNEMONIC` provided in `.env` file, as the deployer.

   ```
   ProviderRegistryOwner: {
-    [eEthereumNetwork.kovan]: '0xyourDeployerAddress',
+    [eEthereumNetwork.kovan]: '0xYourDeployerAddress',
     // Other network settings.
 You can leave them empty or same
   },

+  ReserveFactorTreasuryAddress: {
+    [eEthereumNetwork.kovan]: '0xYourDeployerAddress,
+    // Other network settings.
+You can leave them empty or same
+  },
   ```

-- Configure to deploy new `ProviderRegistry`
+- Configure to deploy new `ProviderRegistry` and `LendingPoolCollateralManager`

-  Set registry address to empty string to deploy new registry.
+  Set registry and collateral manager address to empty string to deploy new registry.

   ```
   ProviderRegistry: {
     [eEthereumNetwork.kovan]: '',
     // Other network settings.
 You can leave them empty or same
   },
+  LendingPoolCollateralManager: {
+    [eEthereumNetwork.kovan]: '',
+  }
   ```

 - Configure to deploy/initialize `PermissionedWethGateWay`